aptise/peter_sslers/docs/Configuration_Options.md

   to each server in `nginx.servers_pool`
 * `nginx.reset_path` - defaults to `/.peter_sslers/nginx/shared_cache/expire`
 * `nginx.status_path` - defaults to `/.peter_sslers/nginx/shared_cache/status`
+* `nginx.ca_bundle_pem` - path to a pem encoded list of root certificates used by the nginx server

+* `precheck_acme_challenges` - comma separated list of acme_challenges to precheck; e.g.

+    precheck_acme_challenges = http-01
+    precheck_acme_challenges = http-01, dns-01

+    A precheck will keep a challenge from triggering, so it can be fixed within the same order.

 * `requests.disable_ssl_warning` - will disable the ssl warnings from the requests library

 * `admin_server` (optional) defaults to `HTTP_HOST`
-* `admin_prefix` (optional) prefix for the admin tool. defaults to `/.well-known/admin`
+* `admin_prefix` (optional) prefix for the admin tool. defaults to `/.well-known/peter_sslers`
 * `admin_url` (optional) used for display in instructions.
 If omitted, scheme+server+prefix will be used.

-If you have a custom openssl install, you probably want these settings

-    openssl_path = /usr/local/bin/openssl
-    openssl_path_conf = /usr/local/ssl/openssl.cnf
+* `http_port.renewals` (optional) Default: 7202; the port used to answer http-01 challenges; traffic must be proxied to it from port 80.

 These options are used by the server AND by the test suite.